 He also won first prize in the 2017 National Collegiate Book Collecting Contest for his submission “The Breath and Breadth of the Maine Woods.”
 He has received numerous honors during his academic career at Unity College including being awarded the Environmental Stewardship Award, the Unity Award, and the Creativity Award at Unity College student conferences.

-His poetry has been published in Malus Zine, The Avocet, District Lit, the Kerf, little somethings press, Red River Review, and Dovecote Magazine.
-He has an essay out in the most recent edition of Malus Zine.
+His poetry has been published in Malus Zine, The Avocet, District Lit, the Kerf, little somethings press, Red River Review, Dovecote Magazine, and elsewehere.
+He has an essay out in the Issue 13 of Malus Zine.
 His photography has been published in Unity Commons, a student publication at Unity College, and an exhibit of poetry and photography was held in 2019 at The Leonard Craig Gallery, Unity College Center for the Performing Arts, Unity, Maine.